Year 1275 BC, Ancient Egypt

 ‘’Wait!’’
 I call after him.
 He stops momentarily but does not turn to face me. ‘’What year is it?’’
 I ask.

 I remember this!
 I remember Mari telling me about this period of his life.
-The year is 1273 BC.
+The year is 1275 BC.
 That makes Ramses approximately thirty years old.
-He is currently in his sixth year of reign.
+He is currently in his fourth year of reign.
 And a newly widowed man to his one true love in life, Nefertari.

 ‘’Fuuuuuuuck,’’ I groan loudly as I turn to face the fuming pharaoh in front of me.